naorhaziz/naorhaziz.github.io/_posts/2025-07-21-ecscape-iam-privilege-boundaries-in-ecs.md

     *   On the host side, consider monitoring network connections.
 The ECS agent typically only connects out to specific AWS endpoints.
 If you detect a container process establishing a WebSocket to an AWS domain that it normally wouldn’t, that’s a red flag.
 Similarly, any calls to ECS APIs (ecs:Poll etc.) originating from containers should be nonexistent in a normal environment.
 While challenging, advanced detection could involve a sidecar or eBPF-based watcher looking for usage of the instance role credentials from within containers.

-By implementing the above – **especially locking down IMDS for tasks** – you can significantly reduce the risk of an ECScape-style attack.
-In fact, AWS’s documentation was updated after this research to explicitly warn that “tasks running on the same EC2 instance may potentially access credentials belonging to other tasks on that instance,” and it strongly encourages using Fargate for stronger isolation and monitoring cross-task role usage via CloudTrail.
+By implementing the above – **especially locking down IMDS for tasks** – you can significantly reduce the risk of an ECScape‑style scenario.
+In fact, AWS’s documentation was updated after this research to explicitly warn that “tasks running on the same EC2 instance may potentially access credentials belonging to other tasks on that instance,” and it strongly encourages using Fargate for stronger isolation and monitoring cross‑task role usage via CloudTrail.

-**AWS’s Response and Final Thoughts**
+**Responsible Disclosure and AWS Response**
 -------------------------------------

 ![Alt text](/assets/img/ecscape/aws-response.jpg)

-When we reported ECScape to AWS, they acknowledged the behavior but replied that it “does not present a security concern for AWS” – essentially, they viewed it as working within the intended trust model of ECS on EC2.
-In AWS’s eyes, containers sharing an EC2 instance are not guaranteed isolation from each other unless the user provides that isolation.
-They did not issue a CVE or a security bulletin for this, since it wasn’t considered a vulnerability breaking AWS’s security boundaries (from their perspective).
+When we reported ECScape to AWS through their coordinated disclosure program, they reviewed our findings and confirmed that the behaviour we observed is a **design consideration** of ECS on EC2 rather than a vulnerability.
+In AWS’s eyes, containers sharing an EC2 instance are implicitly part of the same trust domain unless the user enforces isolation.
+They did not issue a CVE or a security bulletin because this does not break AWS’s security boundaries; instead, they emphasised that customers should architect accordingly.

 However, AWS did take two noteworthy actions in response: